Table of Contents

 Key Locations in the Crisis

-- Cuba – The entire island was a launch site.
-The primary MRBM sites were near San Cristóbal (western Cuba) and the IRBM sites near Remedios and Matanzas.
+- Cuba – The entire island served as the missile launch site.
+Primary MRBM sites were located near San Cristóbal in western Cuba, while IRBM sites were positioned near Remedios and Matanzas.

-- Florida, United States – The closest U.S. state, home to military bases and millions of civilians within immediate missile range.
+- Florida, United States – The closest U.S. state to Cuba, home to critical military bases and millions of civilians within immediate missile range.

-- Washington, D.C. – The political decision-making center; its vulnerability forced rapid action.
+- Washington, D.C. – The political and military decision-making center, whose vulnerability to missile strikes accelerated crisis management.

-- Guantanamo Bay – A U.S. naval base inside Cuba, symbolic of American presence and a potential invasion staging point.
+- Guantanamo Bay – A U.S. naval base on Cuban soil, symbolic of American presence in the region and a potential staging area for an invasion.

-- The Atlantic Ocean – The stage for the naval quarantine; the "line in the water" that tested Soviet resolve.
+- The Atlantic Ocean – The maritime stage for the naval quarantine, representing the "line in the water" that tested Soviet resolve and naval capabilities.

-- Turkey and Italy – Sites of American Jupiter missiles; their removal was part of the secret settlement.
+- Turkey and Italy – Locations of American Jupiter missiles, whose eventual removal was part of the secret diplomatic settlement.

-- The United Nations (New York City) – The diplomatic arena where U.S. Ambassador Adlai Stevenson famously confronted the Soviet representative with photographs of the missile sites.
+- The United Nations (New York City) – The diplomatic arena where U.S. Ambassador Adlai Stevenson publicly confronted the Soviet representative with photographic evidence, influencing international opinion.

 The Global Ripple Effect